Lyle Tuttle: Retirement and tattooing in Antarctica

 He officially retired in 1990 but would often appear at tattoo conventions around the world and occasionally tattoo his signature on a friend or acquaintance.

-On January 21, 2014, Tuttle became the first person to tattoo on all seven continents, once setting up an impromptu tattoo station in a scientist's guesthouse at the Russian Bellingshausen Station where he inked his signature tattoo, his autograph, on project assistant/tattoo historian Anna Felicity Friedman.
-A long-standing “bucket list” item of his, this accomplishment fulfilled a personal mission.
+On January 21, 2014, Tuttle became the first person to tattoo on all seven continents, once setting up an impromptu tattoo station in a scientist's guesthouse at the Russian Bellingshausen Station where he inked his autograph on project assistant/tattoo historian Anna Felicity Friedman.
 He said of the endeavor: “Because I was lucky to have the greatest time slot that any tattoo artist ever had in tattooing, it wound up that I had tattooed on six continents.
 So I had an opportunity to tattoo on seven continents.
 Well, I’m not out to break any records but why not do it?
 It’s there!".

 Death

 An inoperable growth was discovered in his throat in March 2019 while he was in hospice care.
-On March 26, 2019, he died at the age of 87, in the home where he had grown up in, in Ukiah, "practically covered in tattoos, himself."
+On March 26, 2019, he died at the age of 87, in the home where he had grown up, in Ukiah, "practically covered in tattoos, himself."